-I already have SQL Server installed on this server, so for any additional installs I need to create a Named Instance.
-I pick: SQL2019 for the name.
+I already have two SQL Server instances installed on this server, so for any additional installs I need to create a Named Instance.
+I pick: SQL2022 for the name.
 Remember this as you need it to connect to it.

 Now you need to pick the service accounts that will be used for the services.
 In a production environment I use Active Directory accounts, but for this install, I will just use the defaults.
 By using Active Directory accounts, you can save backups to a UNC path (\\backupserver\backups) and other cases like Log Shipping and Availability Groups this is required.

-Another new screen!
-It now asks you what percentage of RAM you should allocate for SQL Server.
-There are plenty of formulas out there, but for this install and my server having limited resources, I choose to use half of the RAM 2gigs.
+The Memory tab was also a new addition in 2019 and continues in 2022.
+It now asks you what percentage of RAM you should allocate for this SQL Server instance.
+There are plenty of formulas out there, but for this install and my server having limited resources, I choose to only use 11gigs or what the setup is recommending.